MessagePack-CSharp/MessagePack-CSharp/README.md

 ## Hint to achieve maximum performance to use MessagePack-CSharp

-MessagePack for C# treats to earn maximize performance by default.
+MessagePack for C# prioritizes maximize performance by default.
 However, there are also default options that sacrifice max performance for convenience.

 ### Use IntKey instead of StringKey(Contractless)

-In [Deserialize Perfomance per options](https://github.com/neuecc/MessagePack-CSharp#deserialize-performance-per-options) sections shows the result of IntKey vs StringKey.
+In [Deserialize Performance per options](https://github.com/neuecc/MessagePack-CSharp#deserialize-performance-per-options) sections shows the result of IntKey vs StringKey.
 IntKey serializes object-graph as msgpack-array format.
 StringKey serializes object-graph as msgpack-map format.

 For example this type is serialized to